 Many older adults fear to be honest with their physicians about the number of falls they’ve had.
 Underlying the cover-up is worry and anxiety about the potential of being placed in a nursing home by their loved ones and deprived of their independence.
 Often just the fear of falling can be debilitating and lead to a more inactive and stress-filled lifestyle.

-“The balance dilemma facing our country is often overlooked,” says Barry S. Kang, M.D., F.A.C.E., a board certified otolaryngologist at The Ear, Nose, Throat, & Plastic Surgery Associates.
+“The balance dilemma facing our country is often overlooked,” says Barry S. Kang, M.D., F.A.C.S., a board-certified otolaryngologist at The Ear, Nose, Throat, & Plastic Surgery Associates.
 “Right now, an estimated 63 million people in the U.S. are at risk of a fall, primarily older patients.”